dinnyhub/acme-assistant/README.md

 **LLM: Groq llama-3.3-70b-versatile**
 Free tier with 100K daily tokens.
 In production this would use Azure OpenAI Service (GPT-4o) to keep all data within the Microsoft compliance boundary — satisfying FCA and GDPR requirements.
 The architecture is identical — only the LLM provider changes.

+**MCP server: integrated vs separate container**
+The MCP server runs as a Python class within the application rather than a separate container.
+This simplifies the Docker Compose setup and reduces operational complexity for a prototype.
+In production it would be a separate containerised service for independent scaling and versioning.

 **Keycloak: dev-file mode**
 Using `KC_DB: dev-file` for simplicity.
+The realm is exported as JSON and auto-imported on startup so no manual setup is needed.
 In production Keycloak would use PostgreSQL as its database for persistence and high availability.

 **Redis: in-memory metrics**
 Metrics are stored in application memory and reset on restart.
-In production metrics would be persisted to a time-series database (InfluxDB or Azure Monitor).
+In production metrics would be persisted to a time-series database (InfluxDB or Azure Monitor) and the Redis metrics store would be replaced with a proper observability platform.

-**MCP server: custom Python class**
-Implemented as a Python class rather than a separate MCP process.
-In production the MCP server would run as a separate containerised service, enabling independent scaling and versioning.

 **Sensitive data: regex-based detection**
-Pattern matching covers common UK financial data types.
-In production this would use a dedicated PII detection service (Azure AI Content Safety or AWS Comprehend) with ML-based detection.
+Pattern matching covers common UK financial data types (email, phone, credit card, NI number, bank account, sort code, passport, IP address).
+In production this would use a dedicated PII detection service (Azure AI Content Safety or AWS Comprehend) with ML-based detection for higher accuracy.

 ---